Home | Stories and Essays

 Philosophy,

-To write “the philosophic novel” is to risk both oversimplified
+To write “the philosophic novel” is to risk both

-rigorous argumentation and compelling, character-driven fiction—and Sergio
+about rigorous argumentation and compelling, character-driven fiction—and

-prove unbearable. . . .
+must prove unbearable. . . .

 As meta-fiction and the novel of information continue